From the simplest to the most complex system, building and using a reliability model permits the entire team to make better decisions.

 - as well as how the elements relate to each other reliability-wise.

-We use system reliability models to identify weak links, to focus resources, to meet our desired reliability goals.
+We use system reliability models to identify weak links, and focus resources, to meet our desired reliability goals.

 Reliability Block Diagrams (RBD)

-Often depicting elements within a system as a block within a diagram, RBD models provide a graphical and mathematical model of the system reliability given the reliability and relationships of the elements within the system.
+Often depicting elements within a system as a block within a diagram, RBD models provide a graphical and mathematical model of the system’s reliability, given the reliability and relationships of the elements within the system.

 The diagram may not reflect the functional diagram of a system as it focuses on the reliability relationships between components or subsystems.
 For example, within a series system, the RBD will show a string of blocks such that anyone block failing results in the system failing.